CyberdyneCC/Thermos/CONTRIBUTING.md

 * Provide proper accompanying documentation where appropriate.
 * Test your code.
 * Make sure to follow coding best practices.
-* Provide a test plugin/mod binary and source for us to test your code with.
+* Provide a test plugin/mod binary and socurce for us to test your code with.
 * Your pull request should link to accompanying pull requests.
 * The description of your pull request should provide detailed information on the pull along with justification of the changes where applicable.

 Credits
 -------

-* [MCP](http://mcp.ocean-labs.de) - permission to use data to make Cauldron.
+* [MCP](http://mcp.ocean-labs.de) - permission to use data to make KCauldron.
 * [Forge](http://www.minecraftforge.net) - mod support.
 * [CraftBukkit](http://bukkit.org) - plugin support.
 * [Spigot](http://www.spigotmc.org) - performance optimizations.